Link4real/Plushie-Mod/README.txt

 Plushie mod cool
 respect license
-or legendary-cookie will find youa
+or legendary-cookie will find you